 November 15, 1916

 A motor car was being used in the construction of the Little Cottonwood Transportation Company.
-(Salt Lake Mining Review, November 15, 1916, page 24)
+The following comes from the November 15, 1916 issue of the Salt Lake Mining Review:

 D&RG leased its line between Wasatch and Alta to Little Cottonwood Transportation Company.
 By this time, the still narrow gauge (three-feet) line had been long unused and was mostly disintegrated.
 Little Cottonwood Transportation agreed to reconstruct the line.
 (LeMassena, p.
 131)